xamry/notes/ComputerScience/DSA.md

  - When random access is regular affair.
 (O(1) time operation)

 ### When to avoid
- - Data to be stored are
+ - Data to be stored are non-homogeneous
+ - Number of data to be stored is not known in advance

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2MDQ3NDc1NzAsLTE2MjE3NTQ4NywzMj
+eyJoaXN0b3J5IjpbLTE5ODMwMDY4OTgsLTE2MjE3NTQ4NywzMj
 U3NDg3NTAsLTg3ODgzMzIwLC00MzY4MjU3NTAsLTE3OTk4MjIw
 NDYsLTEwODE3MTUxMjksLTU5NTkzMTQ3NywtMTAyNjUwMjYxOS
 wxNjA4NDEzMTA0LDIwNzkzOTAwOSwxMDgwMTI1OCwtMTg1Nzgw